ploopcity/esp32-enumeration/README.md

 # esp32-enumeration
-Automate the enumeration process using an ESP32
+Using an ESP32 to automate the noisey parts of the Enumeration process.

--- Using the ESP32 WROOM dev board\
+-- I'm using the ESP32 WROOM dev board..
+It should work on most ESP32 boards tho\
 -- Make sure to update partition scheme to allocate more space.

 Arduino IDE you can change your partition by selecting: Tools -> Partition Scheme -> Huge App